mjhershfield/universal_interface/documentation/planning.md

 - 4 outputs to the DUT
     - each output consists of two signals: a high/low output signal and a signal controlling whether the output is tristated. this will enable safe bidirectional and open-drain I/O
 - TX data FIFO control signals
-    - x bit input (same as USB FIFO minus packet decoding logic)
+    - x bit input (same as USB FIFO minus peripheral address)
     - FIFO empty input
-    - Flush FIFO output
+    - Read TX data output
 - RX data FIFO control signals
-    - x bit output (same as USB FIFO minus packet decoding logic)
+    - x bit output (same as USB FIFO minus peripheral address)
     - data valid output
     - FIFO full input
-    - Flush FIFO output
 - Configuration registers
-    - Need to choose one
-        - Put commands in the TX data FIFO, have the peripheral parse them and manage them
-        - have an external input (RAM-style)
+    - Configuration commands just get passed into the peripheral through the TX FIFO (see protocol section)
     - Probably want at minimum a self-clearing reset as a configuration register.
 - General control signals
     - Idle output (safe to reconfigure)